 BMR (metric) = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) - 161

-The resulting number is the approximate daily calorie intake to maintain your current body weight.
+The resulting number is the approximate daily calorie intake to maintain your body weight.

 Reducing calorie intake numbers below the estimated maintenance intake may assist with weight management.

-If you would like to read more on the topic, feel free to check out the Report of a Joint FAO*/WHO**/UNU*** Consultation on Human Energy Requirements HERE.
+If you want to read more on the topic, check out the Report of a Joint FAO*/WHO**/UNU*** Consultation on Human Energy Requirements HERE.

 Here’s an extract on the energy requirements of adults.